UEABIO/data-sci-v1/docs/02-programming-basics.md

 # Working with data

-In this workshop we work through the journey of importing and tidying data.
+In this workshop we work through loading data.
 Once we have a curated and cleaned dataset we can work on generating insights from the data.

-We are going to be working as though we are in the latter stages of a research project, where data has been collected, possibly over several years, to test against our hypotheses.
+As a biologist you should be used to asking questions and gathering data.
+It is also important that you learn all aspects of the research process.
+This includes responsible data management (understanding data files & spreadsheet organisation, keeping data safe) and data analysis.

+In this chapter we will look at the structure of data files, and how to read these with R. We will also continue to develop reproducible scripts.
+This means that we are writing scripts that are well organised and easy to read, and also making sure that our scripts are complete and capable of reproducing an analysis from start to finish.

+Transparency and reproducibility are key values in scientific research, when you analyse data in a reproducible way it means that others can understand and check your work.
+It also means that the most important person can benefit from your work, YOU!
+When you return to an analysis after even a short break, you will be thanking your earlier self if you have worked in a clear and reproducible way, as you can pick up right where you left off.

+## Meet the Penguins

 We have chosen to continue working with a dataset you have been introduced to already - the Palmer Penguins dataset.
 Previously we loaded a cleaned dataset, very quickly using an R package.
-Today we will be working in a more realistic scenario - uploading out dataset to our R workspace.
+Today we will be working in a more realistic scenario - uploading our data from a spreadsheet into our R workspace.

-## Meet the Penguins

 This data, taken from the `palmerpenguins` (@R-palmerpenguins) package was originally published by @Antarctic.
+In our course we will work with real data that has been shared by other researchers.

 The palmer penguins data contains size measurements, clutch observations, and blood isotope ratios for three penguin species observed on three islands in the Palmer Archipelago, Antarctica over a study period of three years.